kylegilman/video-embed-thumbnail-generator/readme.txt

 * `gallery_id="241"` post ID to display a gallery made up of videos associated with a different post.
 * `gallery_end="close/next"` either close the pop-up or start playing the next video when the current video finishes playing.

-I'm not really a software developer.
-I'm just a film editor with some time on his hands who wanted to post video for clients and wasn't happy with the current state of any available software.
-But I want to really make this thing work, so please help me out by posting your feedback on <a href="https://github.com/kylegilman/video-embed-thumbnail-generator/issues?state=open">Github</a>.

 == Installation ==

 1. Upload the unzipped folder `video-embed-thumbnail-generator` to the `/wp-content/plugins/` directory.